Kulibchenko/devops_todolist_kubernetes_task_12_helm_charts/README.md

 13. Create PR with your changes and attach it for validation on a platform.

-    ## To validate our solution open bootstraps.sh and after cluster spin up open link
+    ## To validate our solution run bootstraps.sh and after cluster spin up open link

         http://localhost:30007/